 I’ve done web design, on-site tech support, and a variety of hands-on services since high school.
 It’s a great way to earn extra income and build a customer base over time.

 YouTube, print-on-demand, drop shipping, and blogging are all things I’ve experimented with.
 So far, none have been a gold mine—but I’m in it for the long game.
-My goal is to earn $1,000/month in online income within the next 36 months.

 These ventures require patience, learning, and testing.
 Even if you're not profitable right away, you're building digital assets that could pay off down the road.